California Driver Handbook - Alcohol and Drugs

 Alcohol and/or drugs impair your judgment.
 Impaired judgment or good sense affects how you react to sounds and what you see.
 It is also dangerous to walk in traffic or ride a bicycle while under the influence of alcohol or drugs.
-It takes about an hour for the body to get rid of each "drink."
-If a person has had more than one drink an hour, one hour of "sobering up" time should be allowed for each extra drink consumed before driving.
-Better still, someone who has not been drinking should drive (refer to the “Designated Driver Program” section).

 Much of what has been said about alcohol also applies to drugs.
-California’s drunk driving law is also a drug driving law.
-It refers to "driving under the influence of alcohol and/or drugs."
+California’s drunk driving law is also a drugged driving law.
+It refers to “driving under the influence of alcohol and/or drugs.”
 If an officer suspects that you are under the influence of drugs, the officer can legally require you to take a blood or urine test.
 Drivers who refuse these tests are subject to longer driver license suspensions and revocations.

 The use of any drug (the law does not distinguish between prescription, over-the-counter, or illegal drugs) which impairs your ability to drive safely is illegal.
 Check with your physician or pharmacist and read the warning label if you are not sure that taking the medication will affect your driving.
 Here are some facts:

 - Most drugs taken for colds, hay fever, allergy, or to calm nerves or muscles can make a person drowsy.

 - Medicines taken together or used with alcohol can be dangerous.
 Many drugs have unexpected side effects when taken with alcohol.

 - Pep pills, "uppers," and diet pills can make a driver more alert for a short time.
 Later, however, they can cause a person to be nervous, dizzy, and not able to concentrate.
 They can also affect vision.